javascript-tutorial/en.javascript.info/1-js/05-data-types/10-date/article.md

 ## Summary

 - Date and time in JavaScript are represented with the [Date](mdn:js/Date) object.
 We can't create "only date" or "only time": `Date` objects always carry both.
-- Months are counted from the zero (yes, January is a zero month).
+- Months are counted from zero (yes, January is a zero month).
-- Days of week in `getDay()` are also counted from the zero (that's Sunday).
+- Days of week in `getDay()` are also counted from zero (that's Sunday).
 - `Date` auto-corrects itself when out-of-range components are set.
 Good for adding/substracting days/months/hours.
-- Dates can be substructed, giving their difference in milliseconds.
+- Dates can be substracted, giving their difference in milliseconds.
 That's because a `Date` becomes the timestamp if converted to a number.
 - Use `Date.now()` to get the current timestamp fast.

 Note that unlike many other systems, timestamps in JavaScript are in milliseconds, not in seconds.